Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 - [ ] Add modal to explain the steps: <button class="btn btn-lg btn--cta btn--red" data-toggle="modal" data-target="#signUpModal">Start Now!</button>

 ## BACKLOG (Highest priority is on top)
+- [ ] Auto hide sections

+- [ ] As user scrolls place is shown in sidebar by making text bold

 - [ ] Save data locally in browser

 - [ ] Calculate yearly overview (if things stay the same, expected income over the whole year)